 Learn about adjustment disorders

 An adjustment disorder is a mental health condition that causes a child to experience emotional or behavioral changes resulting from an identifiable external stressor.
-This trigger may be recurrent and continuous event, such as living with a chronic medical condition or growing up in an abusive household, or one-time event, such as a natural disaster or witnessing a criminal act.
+This trigger may be a recurrent and continuous event, such as living with a chronic medical condition or growing up in an abusive household, or a one-time event, such as a natural disaster or witnessing a criminal act.
 There may be multiple significant life events that contribute to the onset of an adjustment disorder.
 Stress resulting from a typical childhood milestone, such as entering school or a family moving to a new house, may also cause this mental health condition.

 While the death of a loved one can trigger an adjustment disorder, this only occurs when a child’s grief is more intense or persistent than typical grief for someone of that age, culture, and religion.